Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Unknown

 \section{Unknown $\{p_i\}$}

 As discussed in Sec.~\ref{sec:model}, $\{p_i\}$ are application layer parameters and hence, not always known to the MAC scheduler of the BS a priori.
 Moreover, two videos with the same quality (i.e., HD, 4k) can have different $\{p_i\}$ depending on their dynamism, e.g., sports versus news.
-Hence, even the application layer may not know accurate values of $\{p_i\}$ a priori.
+Hence, even the application layer may not know accurate values of $\{p_i\}$ a priori. { To the best of our knowledge, none of the prior analytical works on streaming has addressed this issue.}

 In practice, all multimedia sessions are of finite duration.
 Hence, it is also important that the allocation scheme performs well not only in terms of the asymptotic average cost, but also in terms of average cost over any reasonable time window.
 Further, as discussed before, any implementable allocation scheme at the BS can at best have an infrequent feedback regarding users' media player buffers.